garagehive/garagehive.github.io/docs/garagehive-statements-how-to-print.md

 ---
 layout: docs
-title: How to Email Customers Statements
+title: How to Print Customer Statements
 ---
 # How to Print Statements